blank519/genshin-char-builder/README.md

 **$unequip weapon**: Unequip the selected character\'s weapon/artifacts/artifact.
 Gives the option to select it.
 **$unequip artifacts**: Unequip the selected character\'s weapon/artifacts/artifact.
 Gives the option to select it.
 **$unequip (artifact slot)**: Unequip the selected character\'s weapon/artifacts/artifact.
 Gives the option to select it.

+Genshin Impact™ is a registered trademark of MiHoYo Co., Ltd.
+This program is made for educational and research purposes.
+Images and data ©MiHoYo Co., Ltd.
+© 2021 Honey Impact - Genshin Impact DB and Tools.